eyasulegesse/simple-html-site/Readme.md

 ### To test the application you have to follow the following steps :-

-1.install web server like xampp or wamp
+1.Install web server like xampp or wamp

-2.put the project on on root directory
+2.Put the project on on root directory

-3.finally run the project on browser
+3.Finally run the project on browser

-that is all
+That is all

-chears!
+Chears!